-The three day festival showcased some of the best cultural performances from different parts of North East India.
-Some of the highlights of the cultural shows included the Mopin Festival showcase, Bihu dance, Mishing dance and also the Traditional Dhol dance from Manipur.
+The three-day festival showcased some of the best cultural performances from different parts of North East India.
+Some of the highlights of the cultural shows included the Mopin Festival showcase, Bihu dance, Mishing dance, and also the Traditional Dhol dance from Manipur.
 It was a quick introduction to those who had visited this part of India for the very first time.

 I was overjoyed seeing the Bihu dance and was literally dancing along with the rhythmic sound of Dhol.

 Another highlight of the festival was the Mopin Festival showcase.
-Mopin is a very important festival of Galo tribe and it is basically a harvesting festival.
+Mopin is a very important festival of the Galo tribe and it is basically a harvesting festival.
 The beauty of the showcase was how they performed the rituals with utmost perfection, explaining each one.

 What really impressed me to the core was the excellent performance of the Manipuri Dhol dance.